-Robert Gryn is CEO of one of the fastest growing, self-financed start ups in Poland – Codewise.
-At just 30 years old he has amassed a networth of $180 million and is number 57 on the Forbes 100 Richest.
-As he takes a couple of well-earned months off to travel the world, I ambushed him in Phuket, Thailand to find out more about how he achieved such a feat.
+Robert Gryn is CEO of one of the fastest-growing, self-financed start-ups in Poland – Codewise.
+At just 30 years old, he has built the industry’s first provider of AI-powered management solutions for digital marketers.
+As he takes a couple of well-earned months off to travel the world, I ambushed him in Phuket, Thailand to find out more about how and why he achieved such a feat.

 1. What constitutes a great idea?